Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 - Pet Groomers — detailed scheduling needs (breed, size, service type)

-Common Pushback — And Why It Does Not Hold Up
+Common Pushback — And Why It Doesn’t Hold Up

 “We push everything to online booking”

-Great — but 73% of your potential clients prefer calling.
+Great.
+But 73% of your potential clients prefer calling.
 Pushing phone callers to a website creates friction that loses bookings.
-The best approach is offering both: online booking for digital-first clients and phone answering for everyone else.
+The better approach is offering both: online booking for digital-first clients and phone answering for everyone else.

 “We text clients back when we miss a call”